 The ACcess program was established to meet this need, and in 1980 the ACcess Division became one of eight academic divisions at Amarillo College.
-After reorganization in 2004-2005, the division was re-named the Academic Development Division and became a part of the Student and Academic Development Division.
-In Fall 2006, the division was moved under the Vice President and Dean of Instruction (Appendix A), where it is once again one of eight academic divisions of the college.
+(Appendix A)

 In 1989, the Texas legislature introduced the Texas Academic Skills Program (TASP), designed to provide a benchmark of college readiness by all Texas higher education institutions.
 In 2003, the legislature repealed TASP legislation and replaced it with the Texas Success Initiative.
 This program uses assessment, advising and remediation to ensure that students have college-level skills.
 The Amarillo College Developmental Education Plan includes the implementation of the Texas Success Initiative.